L’Occitane Review: The Best In Skin Care?

 L’Occitane Immortelle Divine Cream Review

 The L’Occitane products are kind to the skin and include amazing naturally derived ingredients and organic plant extracts.
-One disclaimer is that although these are marketed as “natural”, they are not all-natural, which is an important distinction to understand.
+One disclaimer is that although the company calls these products “natural”, they are not all-natural.
+This is an important distinction to understand.
 If that doesn’t bother you, these are really lovely cosmetics that smell absolutely amazing and seem to really improve the feel and appearance of skin.

 It is difficult to say whether they are worth their relatively high price point.
-However, there are definitely some products that I can confidently say are worth every penny such as the Shea Butter Hand Cream and the Almond Shower Oil.
+However, there are definitely some products that I can confidently say are worth every penny.
+This includes the shea butter hand cream and the almond shower oil.
 L’Occitane en Provence products give you the kind of pampered feel that we don’t always treat ourselves to, but that makes them really nice gifts to your friends or to yourself.